Odyssey346/pol/content/_index.md

 draft: false
 ---

-## Where I host my instances n stuff
+## Where I host my instances n stuff™️
 This is a VPS hosted on my friend's dedi in OVH Poland.
 It is running on Debian 11 Bullseye, 4096MB of RAM, 2 CPU cores and 1Gb networking.
 Plenty for what I host